Twins vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been chosen as underdogs in 27 games this year and have walked away with the win nine times (33.3%) in those games.
+- The Twins have been victorious in nine, or 32.1%, of the 28 contests they have been chosen as underdogs in this season.

-- Minnesota has played as an underdog of +165 or more twice this season and split those games.
+- Minnesota has entered nine games this season as the underdog by +125 or more and is 3-6 in those contests.

-- The Twins have an implied victory probability of 37.7% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Twins have a 44.4% chance of pulling out a win.

-- So far this season, Minnesota and its opponents have hit the over in 35 of its 79 games with a total.
+- Minnesota and its opponents have gone over the total this season in 35 of its 80 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!